 We were one of the first research centres to recognise the threat of nitrate pollution and continue to work on this issue and diffuse pollution in general.
 We also undertake research related to point source pollution and, in particular, pollution from organic contaminants such as LNAPLs and DNAPLs.

-We are surveying the distribution of methane concentration in UK groundwaters, providing a baseline against which future changes can be assessed.
-This current survey extends previous work surveying baseline concentrations of methane in groundwater.
+We are surveying the distribution of baseline methane concentration in UK groundwaters, providing a baseline against which future changes can be assessed.
 Other BGS methane studies have explored the sources and mechanisms of production of groundwater methane and investigated the extent to which emissions of methane from groundwater contribute to total atmospheric emissions.

 BGS are working with the Environment Agency and colleagues in BRGM (France) to study emerging contaminants.
 Emerging contaminants are compounds which have relatively recently been discovered in groundwater in the UK and worldwide.